-tails.com Modern Slavery Statement
+Tails.com Modern Slavery Statement

 Introduction

-Our purpose at tails.com is to improve the lives of dogs and their owners, and in doing so, our vision is to change the world of pet food for good.
+Our purpose at Tails.com is to improve the lives of dogs and their owners, and in doing so, our vision is to change the world of pet food for good.
 We are against all forms of slavery, child labour and trafficking, and we expect our teams and our suppliers to take all reasonable steps to make sure no form of exploitation takes place in our supply chain.

-This is our fourth modern slavery statement published in accordance with the UK Modern Slavery Act (2015).
+This is our fifth modern slavery statement published in accordance with the UK Modern Slavery Act (2015).
 Section 54 of the MSA requires every organisation with a global annual turnover of £36 million or more, which carries out business in the UK, to produce a slavery and human trafficking statement for each financial year.
 This statement sets out the steps we have taken to ensure no modern slavery exists in our business and its supply chain.
 Note that our financial year runs from January to the end of December.

 Our Organisation and Supply Chain

 We are an online direct-to-consumer business selling personalised pet food, founded in 2013.
 We use third party manufacturers to produce our food components, complementary items, and packaging.
-In 2022, 71% by value of our direct raw materials and services were sourced in the UK, with a further 28% from the EU.
-1% by value of our direct spend was sourced from further afield.
+In 2023, 60.5% by value of our direct raw materials and services were sourced in the UK, with a further 39.0% from the EU.
+0.5% by value of our direct spend was sourced from further afield.

 We blend individually customised food orders in our manufacturing operations, based across two sites in the UK and one site in the Netherlands.
 We then use third party couriers to distribute packages to our customers in the UK and Europe.
+We also serve customers via trusted retailers in the UK market.

 Our Policies on Modern Slavery